 Create opportunities for middle and high school students to engage with science and expand their knowledge and critical reasoning skills.

-High school and middle school students require teachers who are passionate about science and enthusiastic about teaching.
-By earning a bachelor’s degree in science education from the University of North Dakota, you'll receive a broad preparation in the sciences--biology, chemistry, physics and earth science-- that will prepare you to teach middle and secondary school students.
+High school and middle school students need science teachers who are passionate about science and enthusiastic about teaching.
+By earning a bachelor’s degree in science education from the University of North Dakota, you'll receive a broad preparation in biology, chemistry, physics and earth science.
+You'll graduate ready to teach science to middle and secondary school students.

 - Program type: